verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr/README.md

 ## Webpack

-> 💡 **[Webpack](https://webpack.github.io/)** is a *module bundler*.
+> 💡 **[Webpack](https://webpack.js.org/)** is a *module bundler*.
 It takes a whole bunch of various source files, processes them, and assembles them into one (usually) JavaScript file called a bundle, which is the only file your client will execute.

 Let's create some very basic *hello world* and bundle it with Webpack.

-- In `src/shared/config`, add the following constant:
+- In `src/shared/config.js`, add the following constants:

 ```js
 export const WDS_PORT = 7000